sammy44nts/indexd/doc/rfc/010_data_integrity.md

 performed by the contract maintenance since we don't need a contract for the check.
 The actual steps look like this:

-1. Fetch all pinned sectors that require an integrity check
+1. Fetch up to 10 pinned sector per contract per host from the database
-2. Figure out which hosts these sectors are on and perform the checks in batches of 50 hosts
+2. For each one, call `RPCVerifySector` after making sure the account is funded.
-3. For each sector on each host call `RPCVerifySector` after making sure the account is funded
+We process contracts in parallel but wait for the whole batch to finish before launching a new one.
+Apply a sane timeout of 60 seconds per batch and remove timed out hosts from subsequent batches of this iteration.
+Also, ignore hosts for subsequent batches if they time out or fail to prevent slowing down the other integrity checks or failing in a loop on the same sectors over and over again.
   a.
 If the proof was successful, update the time of the next check to 1 week from now
   b.
 If the host reports the sector as lost, move on to 4.
   b.
-If the proof failed for any other reason after a successful dial and sending of the initial request, set the next check time 24 hours from now and increment the count of failed checks.
+If the proof failed for any other reason after a successful dial and sending of the initial request, set the next check time 6 hours from now and increment the count of failed checks.
-4. If the sector has failed its check 3 times in a row, set `host_id` and `contract_id` on the `sectors` table to `NULL` and increment the `lost_sectors` count on the `hosts` table.
+3. If the sector has failed its check 3 times in a row, set `host_id` and `contract_id` on the `sectors` table to `NULL` and increment the `lost_sectors` count on the `hosts` table.
+This will lead to the sector being picked up by the data migration code (see [Data Migration](007_data_migration.md)).

 ### Host penalty